antoshk/EE_web_site/README.md

 ````

 ### How to run
+To run the application you need Tomcat 7 or higher and MySQL 5.x server.
 Deploy built EEShop.war to Tomcat server and open http://localhost:8080/ee-shop/ in browser

 ### How to use
 There are three users with password "123456":